AfirSraftGarrier/ACCAndroid/README.md

 ###ACC android develop platform

-####ACC Java develop platform is a platform which focus on android development.
+####ACC android develop platform is a platform which focus on android development.

 ###Because it is the first time commit, for any question please write to my email: afirsraftgarrier@qq.com.